The Char-Broil Tru Infrared portable grill2go gas grill is the full name of this nice portable propane gas grill that I use myself.

 Better Grills Rating: 4.6

 Package and assembly of the Char Broil X200

 (Back to Top)

-Package is good an sturdy.
-Easy to unpack an hardly any assembly to do.
+The package is good and sturdy.
+Easy to unpack and hardly any assembly to do.

 Only thing I found about the Char Broil 200 after opening the box that there were no instructions on the few parts that had to be used.

 But it was pretty easy to see where they had to go.
 There are after all only a few Char Broil grill2go parts in the box.

 The assembly of the Char Broil X200 regulator could have been a little clearer in the manual instructions.

 All you have to do is line up the red dot on the regulator with the indent in the gas-line and then turn it left or right and it will be secured.

 Removing it goes in reversed order.
 The Char Broil grill 2 go regulator works fine on mine but if you have any problems you can find a solution here.